JoeG67/Banking-System/README.md

 ## Reason for development

 ### Skill Development:
-I'ce created this project to enhance my web development skills, particularly in React and other backend technologies.
+I created this project to enhance my web development skills, particularly in React and other backend technologies.
 Project development is a hands-on way to learn and grow as a developer.

 ### Portfolio Enhancement:
 I want to showcase my abilities to potential employers or clients.
 Completing this project will be a valuable addition to my portfolio, demonstrating my expertise.